praneeth143a/unwraplater/README.md

 ### 🔐 Privacy & Security
 - All logic is handled **entirely on the client-side** — nothing is ever sent to a server.
 - Messages can be encrypted using the Web Crypto API if a passphrase is provided.
-- Capsule data is embedded in the URL fragment via base64 encoding (after the `#` symbol).
-- This means the link contains everything — it works instantly across devices.
+- This means the link works instantly across devices.

 ### 🎨 Polished UI/UX
 - Responsive layout that works great on mobile, tablet, and desktop.